Lee Sung-min (actor): 1987–2002: Career beginnings in Daegu as theater actor

-He began his theater journey by becoming a part of the theater company 'Audience and Stage' (객석과 무대) in Daegu.
+He began his theater journey by becoming a part of the theater company Audience and Stage (객석과 무대) in Daegu.
 During this period, he had the opportunity to collaborate with esteemed colleagues, including directors Choi Joo-hwan and Jeong Cheol-won, both of whom had previously held positions as directors at the Daegu Municipal Theater Company.
-Reflecting on those days, Lee Seong-min remarked, "Each troupe at the time pursued distinct directions, identities, and showcased different works."
+Reflecting on those days, Lee remarked, "Each troupe at the time pursued distinct directions, identities, and showcased different works."

 While actively engaging in theater activities in Daegu, he swiftly gained recognition for his talent.
 Whenever he participated in various theater festivals, he effortlessly swept away awards.
 At the age of 24, he received the New Actor Award at the Daegu Theater Festival, an honor that can only be bestowed once in a lifetime.
 Additionally, he achieved the highest honor among actors in the Daegu region by winning the Daegu Theater Festival Best Actor Awards.

-Lee Sung-min crossed paths with his future wife in the play B Unso.
-She was the choreographer for the play B Unso.
-Their encounter marked a turning point in his life, as Lee Sung-min went on to achieve remarkable milestones.
-In 2001, Lee joined the play produced by theater group Yeoninmudae (연인무대의) titled 'Pig Hunt'.
+Lee crossed paths with his future wife in the play B Unso.
+She was the choreographer for the play.
+Their encounter marked a turning point in his life, as Lee went on to achieve remarkable milestones.
+In 2001, Lee joined the play produced by theater group Yeoninmudae (연인무대의) titled Pig Hunt.
 The play received the top prize (Presidential Award) at the 19th National Theater Festival, jointly organized by the Korea Arts and Culture Promotion Agency (Director Kim Jeong-ok) and the Korean Theater Association (Chairman Choi Jong-won).
-As a result, 'Pig Hunt' received a prize of 20 million won and invited to the Seoul Performing Arts Festival held in October.
+As a result, Pig Hunt received a prize of 20 million won and invited to the Seoul Performing Arts Festival held in October.
 The director of this work, Han Jeon-gi, and the lead actor, Lee Sung-min, received the Best Director Award and the Best Acting Award, respectively.